bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

 6. Run the script
     - Type the command: __python Create_SPR_setup_file.py__
 	- You will be prompted to paste the file path of the "Setup Table".
 Paste and type 'enter'.
-    - This should create the setup file on your desktop OR if you are connect to the flynn server the file will be saved in the folder __SPR Setup Files__ on the root directory of flynn.
+    - This should create the setup file on your desktop OR if you are connect to the iron server the file will be saved in the folder __SPR Setup Files__ on the root directory of iron.

 ## Create ADLP upload file from Biacore dose response affinity experiment